LLerzy/Estimation-Parameter-Beta/README.md

-# Posterior Estimation of the Shape Parameters of the Beta Distribution: Simulation Study
+# Posterior Estimation of the Shape Parameters of the Beta Distribution

 This main repository contains three branches aimed at providing a methodology to estimate the shape parameters of the Beta distribution.